-Advanced Enviro-Septic® is a registered trademark of Presby Environmental, Inc.
+Advanced Enviro-Septic® is a registered trademark of Presby Environmental Inc. Enviro-Septic® is a registered trademark of Presby Environmental, Inc. Simple-Septic® is a registered trademark of Presby Environmental Inc.

-IMPORTANT NOTICE: This Manual is intended ONLY for use in designing and installing Presby Environmental's Advanced Enviro-Septic® Wastewater Treatment Systems.
+IMPORTANT NOTICE: This Manual is intended ONLY for use in designing and installing Presby Environmental's Advanced Enviro-Septic®, Enviro-Septic® and Simple-Septic® Wastewater Treatment Systems.
 The use of this Manual with any other product is prohibited.
-The processes and design criteria contained herein are based solely on our experience with and testing of Advanced Enviro-Septic®.
-Substitution of any other large diameter gravelless pipe will result in compromised treatment of wastewater and other adverse effects.
+The processes and design criteria contained herein are based solely on our experience with and testing of Advanced Enviro-Septic®, Enviro-Septic® and Simple-Septic®.
+Substitution of any other large diameter gravelless pipe will result in compromised treatment of wastewater and other adverse effects